cben/model-view-self-modify/README.md

 # Conclusion: Who is this for?

 TBH, I don't know.
-**Cons:** The null hypothesis remains that self-modifying code is to be minimized not embraced, the ⚠ security worries are real, and without smart caching performance will decline O(n²)...
+**Cons:** The null hypothesis remains that self-modifying code is to be minimized not embraced, the ⚠ security worries are real, and without incremental computation performance will decline O(n²)...

 🤪 Could this be a stepping stone for **beginner** programmers making home-cooked, offline, single-user apps?!
 **Pros:** It's radically minimalistic: It leverages a mental model they need _anyway_ — how changed code gets re-run — to model user interaction too.
-It smuggles some "advanced" practices like unidirection data flow & event sourcing, with minimal ceremony.
+It smuggles some "advanced" practices like unidirectional data flow & event sourcing, with minimal ceremony.
 Most important to me, it'd spread the subversive ideas that code _is_ data _is_ code, that "using" _is_ "programming", that any UI forms a [weak] language, and that tools should be moldable.

 Can they later learn saner but more complex practices?
 Or would it leave them "mentally mutilated beyond hope of regeneration"?
 Shrug.
 Yes my first PC exposure was to BASIC, and it was fun ;-)